-Meditation and mindfulness have become the mantra for experiencing a more fulfilling life.
+Yoga Meditation and mindfulness have become the mantra for experiencing a more fulfilling life.
+Many of the effects of body-mind practices such as meditation have been scientifically researched during the last few decades and have been found to be highly effective in countless ways.
 This is wonderful, considering the many benefits being experienced first-hand by more and more people.
 However, you may notice that the ‘natural state of our mind’ has started to seem more like ‘another must-attain goal.’
 Yet, the idea is simply ‘to be.’

 It is the act of being fully present in the here and now.
 It is the art of observing without feeling a need to intervene.

-If you take a moment to pause and simply pay attention to your breath, you will know what meditation is about.
-The very moment when you become cognizant of your breathing pattern is when you come closer to your mind’s natural state of conscious awareness.
+Take a moment.
+Close your eyes while sitting comfortably and simply pause.
+Imagine yourself as a yogi meditating.
+There is nothing to do at this moment and nowhere to go.
+All that exists, is your breath.
+Observe your breath and really become cognizant of your breathing pattern.
+This is what yoga meditation is about.
+This cognizance brings you closer to the mind’s natural state of conscious awareness.
 This simple act of concentrating on the breath carries the seed of deeper realization, awareness, and clarity, along with many psycho-therapeutic and physiological benefits.

-A subjective experience that develops over time, meditation is rooted in concentration or dharana.
-Concentration is an effort to fix the attention on a particular object or idea for a prolonged period of time.
-This helps to train our mind to eventually reach the state where we can connect with our innermost Self in a state of conscious awareness, without being distracted by the constant mental chatter.
+Yoga meditation is rooted in concentration or Dharana and is a subjective experience that develops over time.
+The effort of fixing one’s attention toward a particular object or idea for a period of time can be described as concentration.
+This effort helps us to train our mind to eventually reach the state where we can connect with our innermost Self in a state of conscious awareness, without being distracted by the constant mental chatter.
 As Patanjali wrote in the Yoga Sutras (verse 1, 2): “Yogash citta vrtti nirodha” or “Yoga is the cessation of movements of the mind.”
-Buddha took this a step further by defining the aim of meditation as the cessation of the mind itself: “Sañña-vedayita-nirodha” or “Cessation of perception and sensations.”
+Buddha took this a step further by defining the aim of yoga meditation as the cessation of the mind itself: “Sañña-vedayita-nirodha” or “Cessation of perception and sensations.”

-- Meditation is a state, and as such, it cannot be taught.
+- Yoga meditation is a subjective state, and as such, it cannot be taught.
 However, concentration exercises, as well as the underlying philosophy, can be taught.

 - Continuous and dedicated practice, accompanied by self-reflection and self-study, assists in better concentration and greater control over the mind.
 This results in profound changes in attitude and lifestyle.

 - You progress as you practice.
-This is a gradual process, and there is no urgency to arrive at any pre-determined state.
+As you practice concentration toward a particular object or idea, your ability to meditate improves.
+It is crucial to note that this is a gradual process, and there is no urgency to arrive at any pre-determined state.

-- The impact of regular practice is long-term, and you witness the shift from a sense of momentary calmness and detachment to a more regular state of sensory and ego detachment.
+- The impact of regular practice is long-term In time, you shall witness the shift from a sense of momentary calmness and detachment to a more regular state of sensory and ego detachment.

-There are two meditation techniques primarily, concentrated meditation and mindfulness meditation.
+You may have come across many images of a yogi meditating maybe even holding a mudra.
+There isn't one way to meditate.
+To be clear, there are primarily two yoga meditation techniques, concentrated meditation and mindfulness meditation.
 The other types of meditation are a variation of these, and they incorporate different elements and knowledge from various cultures, philosophies, religions, and spiritual schools.

-Guided practice of mindfulness meditation brings deeper states of realization, and a person develops a more accepting and compassionate attitude.
+Guided practice of mindful yoga meditation brings deeper states of realization, and a person develops a more accepting and compassionate attitude.

 Like every spiritual practice within the Eastern tradition, mindfulness helps the practitioner arrive at a state of deeper awareness.
 It trains a person to calm the mind through focused breathing, streamline their mental activities, and enter a deep state of relaxation.
 By redirecting attention to the breath and clearing the mind, meditation increases the body’s prana levels.
 This creates the ideal ground for the brain to rewire itself.
 This allows for the healing and transformation of the Self to manifest.

 Through self-inquiry and contemplation of questions like “Who am I?” we aim to connect with our true Self or the essence of our being.
-When we reach a meditative state, we find ourselves shifting away from ideas of separation, be it of the body and mind or that of one’s ego and self, and enter into a state of thoughtless awareness of and connection with our spirit.
+When we reach a meditative state as you have seen in the images of a yogi meditating, we find ourselves shifting away from ideas of separation, whether it be the body and mind, or that of one’s ego and self.
+Rather, we enter into a state of thoughtless awareness of and connection with our spirit.

 Our consciousness transcends the ego and its constructs and moves to the higher mind.
 This is the region of super-consciousness or “the Self,” and this is what forms the center of our being.
 The Self is what gives life to everything that we are, that we do and think.

-When we enter this dimension of the higher mind, we enter the dimension of inspiration and illumination, and we begin to explore the deeper truths and aspects of our experiences.
+When we enter this dimension of the higher mind, we enter the dimension of inspiration and illumination.
+We begin to explore the deeper truths and aspects of our experiences.
 Initially, these moments of connection are short, but through continuous effort and practice, we are led to recognize and realize the divinity and timelessness of the Self.
 This is also referred to as Self-realization or Insight.